kelvintawe12/alu-webstack/https_ssl/README.md

 # Webstack Configuration Project

-This repository contains the files and configurations for setting up a web infrastructure using HAproxy for load balancing, SSL termination, and enforcing HTTPS on a web stack running on **Ubuntu 16.04 LTS**.
+The beauty of learning ssl terminations and load balancing This repository contains the files and configurations for setting up a web infrastructure using HAproxy for load balancing, SSL termination, and enforcing HTTPS on a web stack running on **Ubuntu 16.04 LTS**.
 The project covers tasks related to DNS configuration, SSL certificate management, and HTTP to HTTPS redirection.

 ---